 what differentiates this approach from other approaches?

-10 Core Pillars Summary
+10 Core Pillars Poster

-This document provides a quick summary of the 10 principles for developing trauma-informed schools.
+This poster provides a quick summary of the 10 principles for developing trauma-informed schools.
 We think of these as “pillars” of a trauma-informed approach.
 These 10 areas of focus are intentionally broad to allow schools to customize them to best fit their specific settings.